 The shows vary on each ship but there will be some entertainment each night.
 Our favorites are The Golden Mickeys, Disney’s Frozen and Aladdin.

 There are also lots of movies in the Movie Theater.
-If you are on the ship when a Disney movie is released you will usually get to see a premier at midnight!
+If you are on the ship when a Disney movie is released you will usually get to see a premiere at midnight!

 There are lots of activities on the ship which are free of charge.
 These range from trivia to learning how to draw a Disney character.

-There is also the Pirates in the Caribbean theme night which takes place on most Disney cruises.
-This spectacular pirate themed evening is fun for all ages.
+There is also the Disney Pirates in the Caribbean theme night which takes place on most Disney cruises.
+This spectacular pirate-themed evening is fun for all ages.
 It also features the only fireworks show at sea.